ehsanallahi/typescript_calculator/README.md

 ## Credits

-This calculator is brought to you by [Ehsan Allahi](https://www.linkedin.com/in/ehsanallahiofficial) and is available as an open-source project on GitHub.
+This calculator was developed by [Ehsan Allahi](https://www.linkedin.com/in/ehsanallahiofficial) and is available as an open-source project on GitHub.

 ## License